 In today’s post, I’m going to reveal a super effective and super simple strategy for getting your pantry organized without re-organizing it.
 What the what (I miss Liz Lemon, dearly!)?
 That’s right!

 This post isn’t going to be your typical post talking about first removing everything from the space, then culling out what is expired or you won’t use and then putting everything back in the pantry, like with like.
 Nope, not today.
 That’s always good stuff and is helpful for beginners and seasoned organized folks alike, but today I’m revealing a simpler strategy: meal planning straight out of your pantry.
+What am I even talking about?

 The past few weeks have been pretty hectic for me.
 The kiddos went back to school about two weeks ago which meant the rush has been on: making sure all school supplies had been purchased, school activities were calendared, and there was food in the house for lunches, et cetera, et cetera.